- PSY 1001, 4 credits

 The textbook is chosen by the U of M Psychology Department and exams and some assignments are based on the textbook.

 How do students watch the lectures?

 Videos from each lecture are streamed online and are available for viewing either in a regular classroom setting as a group or in a school’s computer labs, either individually or in groups.

 What are the technology requirements for the psychology course through CIS?

 Schools must have access to the Internet and computers (either for in-class viewing or in-lab viewing) and, if used in the classroom, a computer projector.
-The course uses a course management system called Moodle.
+The course uses a course management system called Canvas.
 High school teachers have found it helpful to have on-site technical support.
-However, teachers without on-site support may feel comfortable delivering this web- and video-based course if they have experience with online learning and/or with the Moodle platform.
+However, teachers without on-site support may feel comfortable delivering this web- and video-based course if they have experience with online learning and/or with the Canvas platform.
 Some technical support is offered by UMN IT staff, but it is recommended that high school teachers and/or their campuses also have support available.

 Do teachers have a choice in assignments?
 Are there required assignments?

 There is both structure and flexibility in the use of assignments.
 Weekly assignments are usually required (e.g. writing reflective essays using concepts discussed in lecture).
 However, the specific writing assignments may be chosen from a group of assignments created by the U of M Psychology Department or may be created by the high-school teachers, if they follow basic assignment guidelines (discussed during CIS training workshops).
 In addition, teachers may include extra credit assignments.